diku-irlab/A66/README.md

 The Task
 ========
+The exact instructions given to the annotators are as follows:

 For each of the 10 queries listed below, please do the following:
 1. Submit the query to Google
 2. Click on each of the top 5 results for that query, read it, and assign separately: